Skip to main content

 RIDE 5 was developed by Milestone S.r.l..

 RIDE 5 has received mostly positive reviews from both players and critics.
-Most players liked this game for its graphics but disliked it for its stability.
+Most players liked RIDE 5 for its graphics but disliked it for its stability.

-RIDE 5 is a multiplayer game with local co-op support.
+RIDE 5 is a single player game with multiplayer and local co-op support.